damalialutfiani/Quizz-on-codecademy/Learn Microsoft Excel for Data Analysis-Lesson2 Visualizing Data.md

 6. When would you use a heatmap to help analyze a table of data?

--	**Trends within the table and extremely large or small values.**
+    a.  **Trends within the table and extremely large or small values.**

--	The average value of each column.
+    b.
+The average value of each column.

--	To quickly identify any values above a certain threshold.
+    c.
+To quickly identify any values above a certain threshold.